AbbyRead/BTW-BetterWithoutWolves/README.md

 **Most importantly:** Wolves remain as valid entities in your save file.
 Uninstall the addon and they instantly return to their normal, questionable behavior.

+**The Fecal Contingency: Verse 1, Version 1.1**
+Lo, as the wolves were cast out, the flow of dung was stayed.
+And Steve, Son of Sam, turned his gaze upon the ocelot, that his great prospects might continue unbroken.

+- Cats poop now.
+- Don't fight me.

 **Known Bug/Feature:** You can't directly place blocks where the wolves are, in the same way it would prevent you normally.

 ---